AdityaKulshrestha/adityakulshrestha.github.io/content/posts/pytorch_internals.md

 **Intermediate Representation (IR)** - FX Graph and modified bytecode capturing only PyTorch operations and tensors and leaving normal Python non-essentials.

-Let's take an example of a simple *Self Attention Code (without masking)*:
+Let's take an example of a simple *Self Attention Code (without masking and scaling factor)*:

 ```python
 class Attention(nn.Module):